+CORPORATE GOVERNANCE RATINGS (CGRS) Corporate governance comprises the framework of rules, relationships, systems and processes within and by which fiduciary authority is exercised and controlled in institutions.
 Ratings of corporate governance provide a third party opinion on the corporate governance practices of an institution.
 Corporate governance ratings require a comprehensive knowledge of all relevant legal and regulatory issues as well as an in depth study of the corporate governance practices of individual institutions and matching these against global 'best practices'.
 Credit rating agencies are uniquely placed to carry out this function, as the assessment of management is by far the most important qualitative aspect examined while assigning a credit rating.
-These agencies are also in close touch with the regulatory framework existing in the environment in which they operate and have a good understanding of the various kinds of risk the financial stakeholders are exposed to.
+These agencies also have good understanding of the regulatory framework existing in the environment in which the entity being rated operates and the various kind of risks the financial stakeholders are exposed to.
 Consequently, they are in an ideal position to determine whether the corporate governance practices of an institution are in consonance with the best interests of its financial stakeholders.
-JCR-VIS believes that in the long run, companies will only be able to access long-term capital if their potential stakeholders are convinced that their best interests will be looked after by the management.
+VIS believes that in the long run, companies will only be able to access long-term capital if their potential stakeholders are convinced that their interests will be looked after by the management.
 Investor confidence in corporate governance practices can be enhanced through the use of a third-party opinion.
-While carrying out CGRs, JCR-VIS aims to determine to what extent the corporate governance practices put in place by management help in achieving the ultimate goals of transparency, accountability and fair play.
-The following are the key areas JCR-VIS examines while assigning a CGR:
+While carrying out CGRs, VIS aims to determine to what extent the corporate governance practices put in place by management help in achieving the ultimate goals of transparency, accountability and fair play.
+The following are the key areas VIS examines while assigning a CGR: